SlavyanDesu/BocchiBot/README.md

 `ownerBot`: your WhatsApp number.
 `prefix`: bot's prefix.
 `nao`: SauceNAO API key.
 You can get it [here](https://saucenao.com/user.php) by creating an account.
-`openAiKey`: OpenAi API key.
+`openAiKey`: OpenAI API key.
 You can get it [here](https://platform.openai.com/account/api-keys) by creating an account.
 `authorStick`: name of the author sticker pack.
 `packStick`: name of the sticker pack.